Got knowledge management challenges?

 Relevant Reading: 3 Ways GenAI Transforms Employee Experience

-What is Knowledge Management?
+What Is Enterprise Knowledge Management?

 At Coveo, we use the Technology & Services Industry Association’s (TSIA) four pillars: corporate culture, people, process, and technology.
 Each pillar must be integrated for an efficient and successful knowledge management program.

-Effective Knowledge Management Requires Introspection
+Effective Enterprise Knowledge Management Requires Introspection

 As soon as you have a system up and running, start measuring and actioning insights as soon as possible.
 If your efforts result in tangible benefits, keep doing what you’re doing, and look for additional areas of impact to pursue.